Maxxo95/Cross-IntCA/README.md

 }

 Batch{
-ingridients i++{
+ingredients i++{
-for each (ingridientOb){
+for each (ingredientOb){
 user input how many you want to batch

-ingridient * user input
+ingredient * user input

 Abatch[];

 Abatch [ing*user+ ing*user]
-ingridientsOb sumatory is total how many ml per single when batch abatch ( each ingridient show how much you need to use to create the batch)
+ingredientsOb sumatory is total how many ml per single when batch abatch ( each ingredient show how much you need to use to create the batch)

 {